The state leading the way in removing Confederate monuments? Texas

 That surprising tidbit is contained in an updated report on Confederate monuments, state holidays, place names and symbols in America from the Southern Poverty Law Center.
 The Alabama-based advocacy nonprofit organization tracks civil rights and hate crimes in the US.

-"For more than 150 years, nearly every Confederate monument wasn't even touched," Heidi Beirich, intelligence project director for the Southern Poverty Law Center, told CNN.
+"For more than 150 years, nearly every Confederate monument wasn't even touched," Heidi Beirich, intelligence project director for center, told CNN.
 "That has only happened in the last couple of years."

 What explains the many removals in Texas?
 It's the people.